MiCA Regulation – CASP license in EU

 To ensure a smooth transition, current VASPs should use the requirements of MiCA regulation as a blueprint to adjust towards the upcoming regulatory regime.
 From the perspective of a current VASP license holder we would outline 3 main categories for a successful MiCA CASP license application:

 1. Capitalisation: heightened capital requirements (up to €150k) are set to ensure financial service stability, to protect customer rights and to offer a threshold for entering the market.
-We can support with the registry procedures.
+We can support with the capital injection registry procedures and banking advisory for an EU credit institution bank account.

 2. AML compliance and internal policies: a set of internal policies required by MiCA have to established for internal control mechanisms, risk assessment, confidentiality and safeguarding of funds.
-Our specialized lawyers can support.
+Our specialized lawyers can support with all legal documentation review and preparation.

-3. Local substance: a physical office where at least part of the activities are carried out; management taking place in the EU with at least one director being a resident of the EU, in addition qualified local resident senior level AML compliance specialists (e.g. CCO and MLRO).
-The exact requirements per Member State are still to be published.
-We can provide outsourcing solutions.
+3. Local substance: a physical office where at least part of the activities are carried out; management taking place in the EU with at least one director being a resident of the EU, in addition senior level local AML compliance specialists (e.g. CCO, CRO and MLRO roles).
+The expectations of the legislator and regulator differ per jurisdiction.
+We provide team-staffing and local team management solutions.

 New CASP license capital requirements

-MiCA regulation presents three different classes for share capital requirement depending on the specific CASP activities.
-We recommend increasing the share capital of the VASP company already now in the commercial registry to avoid administrative tasks later.
+MiCA regulation presents different classes for share capital requirement depending on the specific CASP activities.
+We recommend increasing the capital of the VASP company already now in the registry to avoid administrative tasks later.

 Class 1 CASP – EUR 50.000 capital for the following crypto-asset services: